With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreInroads To Opportunities is a mental health clinic in Roselle, NJ, located at 301 Cox Street, in the 7203 zip code.
-Inroads To Opportunities provides outpatient treatment and telemedicine/telehealth.
-Inroads To Opportunities offers cognitive behavioral therapy, behavior modification and group therapy to seniors 65 or older, adults and young adults.
-Inroads To Opportunities also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-More services at Inroads To Opportunities include mentoring/peer support/consumer-run services, illness management and recovery and supported employment.
+Inroads To Opportunities provides telemedicine/telehealth and outpatient treatment.
+Inroads To Opportunities offers behavior modification, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
+Inroads To Opportunities also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+More services at Inroads To Opportunities include case management, illness management and recovery and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.